-Family camping adventures are beneficial on many levels and are incredibly rewarding.
-But the question of how to camp with kids can often lead parents to hesitate or even put camping off altogether, especially when new to camping and are still working it all out.
+Camping with family is beneficial on many levels and is incredibly rewarding, especially for the kids.
+But the question of how to camp with kids can often lead parents to hesitate or even put camping off altogether, especially when new to camping and still working it all out.

 You might have very little camping experience and fear being overwhelmed, or you could just be too exhausted by your normal daily schedule to properly organise yourself and take the kids camping.

-Whatever the reason, our tips can help you to camp for the first time with kids and get the right balance between enjoying that special time with them as well as a little down time for yourself.
+Whether you live in an apartment or on a rural property, our tips can help you to get the right balance between enjoying that special time with the kids as well as a little down time for yourself.

-If you are first-time camping, after reading all about how to camp with kids, be sure to check out our tent camping setup for families
+After reading all about how to camp with kids, be sure to check out our tent camping setup article.

-Here are our tips for camping with kids and keeping everyone happy:
+Here are our tips for camping with kids:

 1: Manage Your Expectations